ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

       when: enable_tls12 is changed

 There are other ways to configure the TLS protocols as well as the cipher suites that are offered by the Windows host.
-One tools that can give you a GUI to manage these settings is `IIS Crypto <https://www.nartac.com/Products/IISCrypto/>`_ from Nartac Software.
+One tool that can give you a GUI to manage these settings is `IIS Crypto <https://www.nartac.com/Products/IISCrypto/>`_ from Nartac Software.